Skip to content

 Vitamins and supplements for menopause fatigue

-Not getting enough of certain vitamins and minerals can contribute to tiredness and fatigue, including when it’s caused by the stresses of the menopause transition.
+Not getting enough of certain vitamins and minerals can contribute to fatigue, including during the menopause transition.

 Vitamin B12